ITU-BDSA23-GROUP22/Chirp/docs/report.md

 <img src="Diagrams/SmallArchitecture.drawio.svg" alt="UML Diagram of the domain model" style="height:500px;"/>

 > On the above diagram we display the onion-like architecture that is employed within the application.
 Classes located in any circle are dependant on the classes in the circles closer to the middle.
-The outer layers are closer to what the user interacts with while the inner circles are the core functionalities of Chirp.
+The outer layers are closer to what the user interacts with while the inner circles are the core functionalities of _Chirp!_.